Back to: SQL Server Tutorial For Beginners and Professionals

 Impact on Existing Application:

-If your application is running under the default Read Committed Isolation Level, then you can very easily make your application to use the Read Committed Snapshot Isolation Level without requiring any change to the application at all.
-What you need to do is just to turn on the READ_COMMITTED_SNAPSHOT option in the database, which will ultimately change the Read Committed Isolation Level to use the row versioning when reading the committed data.
+If your application is running under the default, Read Committed Isolation Level.
+You can easily make your application use the Read Committed Snapshot Isolation Level without requiring any change to the application.
+You need to turn on the READ_COMMITTED_SNAPSHOT option in the database, which will ultimately change the Read Committed Isolation Level to use the row versioning when reading the committed data.

 Impact on Distributed Transactions: